Sturgeon in Aspic

 That he will presently be whole.

-No cowardly act, that, given Vorontsov’s reputation, but some of the legendary bland calm must have kicked in.
+No cowardly act, that, given Vorontsov's reputation, but some of that legendary bland calm must have kicked in.

 Vorontsov built a spectacular palace for himself on the Crimean peninsula.
 Such was the impressive grandeur of the buildings that years later Alexander II asked for alterations to the palace he had acquired nearby, Livadia, to be made with the same stone, only to be told that it was too expensive even for him.
 Vorontsov's architect was Edward Blore, who completed Buckingham Palace after John Nash was pushed aside.
 'Hybrid' would be one way to describe the style of the place – part Gothic, part Mughal – and because of its strong British association it was where Churchill and his delegation to the Yalta Conference in February 1945 were put up.
 The Vorontsov palace, along with the Livadia and Yusupov palaces, where the American and Russian delegations were housed, may have been ransacked by the departing Germans – Stalin ordered emergency restoration works.